statOmics/stageR/README.md

 # stageR

+## stage-wise analysis of high-throughput genomic data with omnibus and posthoc tests

 This is the repository for the stageR package. stageR allows user-friendly automated stage-wise analysis of high-throughput genomic data.

 See the [Bioconductor website](https://bioconductor.org/packages/release/bioc/html/stageR.html) to install the package through Bioconductor.